Frequently asked PR questions

 General questions about PR

-What is PR, or Public Relations?
+What is PR or Public Relations?

 What is the difference between PR and marketing?

-In this article on our blog, you can read all about the differences and similarities between PR and Marketing
+In this article on our blog you can read all about the differences and similarities between PR and Marketing

-Achieving free publicity yourself?
+Achieve free publicity yourself?
 We have a manual for you

 What is the PESO model?